What to Include in an Effective User Access Review Policy?

 Elements of the Review Process:

-Scheduled Audits: Implementing scheduled audits ensures that user access is consistently reviewed at predetermined intervals.
+• Scheduled Audits: Implementing scheduled user access review audits ensures user access is consistently reviewed at predetermined intervals.
 This proactive approach helps identify any deviations or anomalies, promptly rectifying potential security gaps.

 6. Escalation and remediation